 In July 2010 we terminated a distributor agreement with a European distributor.
 Under the terms of the agreement we paid the distributor a termination fee, repurchased saleable disposable product inventory and assigned the distributor's capital equipment to AtriCure Europe BV.
 Additionally, we entered into a consulting agreement with the distributor to provide ongoing consulting services through September 30, 2012.
-In exchange for these services, beginning October 1, 2010, the distributor earned €0.1 million (approximately \$0.1 million) per quarter for a total of €0.4 million (approximately \$0.5 million).
+In exchange for these services, beginning October 1, 2010, the distributor earned \mathfrak{c} 50 (approximately \$69) per quarter for a total of \mathfrak{c} 400 (approximately \$550).

-The following sets forth our approximate aggregate obligations at December 31, 2012 for future payments under contracts and other contingent commitments (in thousands):
+The following table sets forth our approximate aggregate obligations at December 31, 2013 for future payments under contracts and other contingent commitments:

-Contractual Obligations Total Less th han 1 year 1-3 years 3-5 years

-Long-term debt and capital leases(1) \$ 9,660 \$ 2,544 \$ 4,666 \$ 2,450

-DOJ settlement (2) 2,300 1,175 1,125

-Operating leases (3) 600 583 17

-Royalty obligations (4) 1,124 724 400

-Obligations to fund research grants 459 459

-Total contractual obligations \$14,143 \$ 5,485 \$ 6,208 \$ 2,450
+1- 3- Contractual Obligations Total Less tl han 1 year 3 years 5 years Long-term debt and capital leases(1) \$ 6,956 \$ 2,304 \$4,306 \$ 346 DOJ settlement (2) 1,125 1,125 Operating leases (3) 1,646 1,190 456 Royalty obligations (4) 1,310 1,110 200 Obligations to fund research grants 494 494 - Total contractual obligations (5) \$11,531 \$ 6,223 \$4,962 \$ 346

-Long-term debt represents principal repayment related to our term loan that matures in 2016.
-Interest on the term loan accrues at a rate of 6.75% per year and is included above with monthly principal payments of \$0.2 million.
+(1) Long-term debt represents principal repayment related to our term loan that matures in 2017.
+Interest on the term loan accrues at a rate of 4.75% per year and is included above with monthly principal payments of \$167.
 Capital leases consist of principal and interest payments related to computer equipment.

-(2) The DOJ settlement provides that we pay a settlement amount of \$4.0 million, which represents the net present value of the settlement amount to be paid to the DOJ, the Relator, and Relator's counsel (total payments based on the settlement inclusive of interest are \$4.4 million and payable over five years).

-(3) Represents lease commitments under various operating leases.

-(4) Represents minimum payments required under the terms of a royalty agreement, not to exceed in aggregate \$2.0 million in royalties from January 1, 2010 through December 31, 2015.
-Through 2012, \$0.6 million had been paid.
-Also represented is another royalty agreement which is a total royalty of 5% of product sales and was estimated using 2012 sales.
-See Note 10, "Commitments and Contingencies" to our Consolidated Financial Statements.
+- (2) The DOJ settlement provides that we pay a settlement amount of \$3,956, which represents the net present value of the settlement amount to be paid to the DOJ, the Relator, and Relator's counsel (total payments based on the settlement inclusive of interest are \$4,350 and payable over five years). - (3) Represents lease commitments under various operating leases. - (4) Represents minimum payments required under the terms of a royalty agreement, not to exceed in aggregate \$2,000 in royalties from January 1, 2010 through December 31, 2015.
+Through 2013, \$800 had been paid cumulatively.
+Also represented are obligations for three royalty agreements for 2.5%, 3% and 5% of product sales estimated using 2013 sales.
+See Note 11, "Commitments and Contingencies" to our Consolidated Financial Statements. - (5) As a result of the Estech acquisition, we are contingently liable for up to \$26,000 of future earnout payments, of which \$8,032 has been accrued for based on management's estimate of fair value.
+Such amount is not disclosed in the table above due to the uncertainty of timing and amount of such payments.